Overview

 IBM strives to provide products with usable access for everyone, regardless of age or ability.

-The Carbon AI chat integration complies with the Web Content Accessibility 2.1 Level AA standard.
+The Carbon AI Chat is in the process of complying with the Web Content Accessibility 2.2 Level AA standard by end of 2025.

-Most of the content that displays in the Carbon AI chat originates from an assistant and displays the language that the content is written in.
-However, some content that displays in the Carbon AI chat is static text that is hard-coded inside of the Carbon AI chat.
+Most of the content that displays in the Carbon AI Chat originates from an assistant and displays the language that the content is written in.
+However, some content that displays in the Carbon AI Chat is static text that is hard-coded inside of the Carbon AI Chat.
 This includes items such as the "Type something..." message that appears as the placeholder text in the input field or the "Choose a date" text that appears on a date picker.
 By default, these texts display in English but you can change the language of the texts.
-The Carbon AI chat provides several translations for these texts and you can configure the Carbon AI chat to use those languages.

 These files are in the ICU Message Format.

-You can switch the locale by calling the ChatInstance.updateLocale instance method and by using the appropriate language code to get correct date formatting in the chat.
+You can switch the locale by updating the PublicConfig.locale config using the appropriate language code to get correct date formatting in the chat.

-The Carbon AI chat does not use any cookies.
-It uses the browser's transient session storage for required behavior to track the state of the Carbon AI chat as you navigate from page to page (e.g., should the home screen be visible, do you have an active tour open, and so on).
+The Carbon AI Chat does not use any cookies.
+It uses the browser's transient session storage for required behavior to track the state of the Carbon AI Chat as you navigate from page to page (e.g., should the home screen be visible, and so on).